On the allocation of multiple divisible assets to players with different utilities: Extension to assets

-\textit{Example III}: Assume that we have two players and three commodities as shown in Table \ref{3_players_example}.
-The values of utilities $A, B,$ and $ C$ for player $1$ are $20, 20,$ and $30$, and for player $2$ are $100, 50,$ and $10$, respectively.
-The achievable utility region between the players are inside set $\bm{S}$ as is depicted in Figure \ref{raiffa_fig}.
+The midpoint $\bm{m_3}$ is on the {P}areto frontier, and therefore the allocation process ends.
+The achievable utility region between the players are inside set $\bm{S}$ as depicted in Figure \ref{raiffaN_fig}.
 The final agreement is reached after three steps.
-There may be multiple options in the utility space that provide the same utility in the intermediate steps for sharing the multi-commodities.
-For example, in the first step of the discrete Raiffa bargaining solution the allocation to the first player is $\alpha_{11}=0, \alpha_{12}=0.725, \alpha_{13}=1$ and to the second player $\alpha_{11}=1, \alpha_{12}=0.25, \alpha_{13}=0$, provides the first player a utility of $44.5$ and to the second player a utility of $108.75$, respectively.
-The same utilities can also be obtained if the allocation for the first player is $\alpha_{11}=0.1, \alpha_{12}=0.625, \alpha_{13}=1$ and to the second player $\alpha_{11}=0.9, \alpha_{12}=0.375, \alpha_{13}=0$.
+There may be multiple options in the utility space that provide the same utility in the intermediate steps for sharing the multi-assets.
 However, the final allocation is unique.